Business ethics and governance

 TF Bank follows the Swedish Code of Corporate Governance and uses a well-proven model for corporate governance with clear responsibilities, guidelines and policies in all significant areas.

-The Company’s risk management is based on three lines of defence that start in the business and support units, which include all employees.
-The second line comprises the independent control functions Compliance and Risk Control, which review, evaluate and report to management and the board regarding risks and compliance.
-The third line consists of internal audit, which is an independent audit function directly subordinate to the board.
+The Company’s risk management is based on three lines of defence that start in the ongoing operations, which include all employees.
+The second line comprises the independent control functions and risk control, which review, evaluate and report to management and the Board of Directors regarding risks and compliance.
+The third line consists of internal audit, which is an independent audit function directly subordinate to the Board.
 The internal audit is mainly responsible for providing the Board with reliable and objective evaluation of risk management, financial reporting and control and governance processes in order to reduce the presence of risks and improve the control structure.

-More information about TF Bank’s corporate governance can be found in the corporate governance report.
+More information about TF Bank’s corporate governance can be found in the corporate governance report on page 118-128.

 Number of reports to whistle-blower function 0 0